Laci1953/RC2014-CPM/README.md

 GREP - search files for a string

-ERAQ - erase files with querry
+ERAQ - erase files with query

+COPYQ - copy files with query